-Transfemoral transcatheter aortic valve replacement (TAVR) was associated with better outcomes as measured by death, stroke or readmission to hospital at one-year follow-up compared with surgical AVR (SAVR) in a selected group of older patients with severe aortic stenosis at low surgical risk not needing other procedures, according to results of the multicenter PARTNER 3 randomized trial presented at the American College of Cardiology’s (ACC) Scientific Session on March 17.
+Transfemoral transcatheter aortic valve replacement (TAVR) was associated with better outcomes as measured by a composite end point of death, stroke or readmission to hospital at one-year follow-up compared with surgical AVR (SAVR) in a selected group of older patients with severe aortic stenosis at low surgical risk not needing other procedures.
+So finds the multicenter PARTNER 3 randomized trial presented at the American College of Cardiology’s (ACC) Scientific Session on March 17.
+However, there was no difference in death, and patients having open surgery had better orifice areas with SAVR, less gradients across valves, fewer leaks around valves and less serious heart rhythm problems.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy